ragulpr/wtte-rnn/README.md

 * Quick visual intro to the [model](https://imgur.com/a/HX4KQ)

 ## Basics
 You have data consisting of many time-series of events and want to use historic data to predict the time to the next event (TTE).
-If you haven't observed the last event yet there's only the minimum of the TTE to train on.
-This results in what's *censored data* (in red):
+If you haven't observed the last event yet we've only observed a minimum bound of the TTE to train on.
+This results in what's called *censored data* (in red):

 ![Censored data](data.gif)